For Families Home

 - Learn more about the Kansas Standards: www.ksde.org

-The Kansas assessment program (KAP) test suite includes the Kansas English Language Proficiency Assessment (KELPA).
+The KAP test suite includes the Kansas English Language Proficiency Assessment (KELPA).
 The test is part of the federal elementary and secondary education legislation for English learners (ELs).
-The assessments measure English language proficiency in four domains: listening, reading, writing, and speaking.
+This assessment measures English language proficiency in four domains: listening, reading, writing, and speaking.
 The grade bands assessed include Kindergarten, 1, 2–3, 4–5, 6–8, and 9–12.
 The test is delivered through Kite Student Portal except for Kindergarten and Grade 1 writing assessments, which are paper/pencil forms.

 The assessment program does the following: